 Step 1.
 Make the Cupcake Stand Frame

-Layout 2 legs and 4 rails.
+Layout two legs and four rails.
 Apply glue to the rails, clamp to the legs and attach with pocket screws.
 Repeat for the second frame.

 I applied glue to the pocket holes and inserted a pocket hole plug in each hole.
 I could have also filled the pocket holes with a filler like Ready Patch.
 When the glue was dry I used an orbital sander to sand the plugs smooth.